SAP1EN/E.coli_Graph_DL/README.md

 | L1 | 0.9828       |   0.9763 |
 | L2 | 0.9835       |   0.9785 |

 AUC (area under curve) results using various binary operators (in our expirement, we dropped 50% of the edge/co-expression connections).
+In conclusion, we were able to predict back a majority of the edges with exceptionally high fidelity (>0.95 in most cases).

 ***
 ![E.coli Undirected Graph Representation](https://github.com/atlascu/E.Coli_Undirected_Graph_Deep_Learning/blob/master/data/images/E.coli%20undirected%20graph.png)